Zimondi/Lab10/lab10.md

 ### **Step 11: Upload Bandit report to a vulnerability management tool (e.g., Snyk).**
 #### **What was done:**
--Signed up and logged into https://app.snyk.io -Connected GitHub repo to Snyk for automated vulnerability scanning
+- Signed up and logged into https://app.snyk.io
+- Connected GitHub repo to Snyk for automated vulnerability scanning

 ### **Step 12: Ensure failed steps don’t block critical job (e.g., report upload).**
 #### **What was done:**
 Used `--exit-zero` in the  `run: bandit -ll -ii -r . -f json -o bandit-report.json --exit-zero`

 ### **Step 13: Add Docker image scanning using Docker Scout:**
-**What was done:**
+#### **What was done:**
 In this step, Docker Scout was integrated into the CI/CD pipeline to perform security scanning on the Docker image built from the PyGoat application.
 The goal was to identify any known vulnerabilities within the containerized environment.
 The following actions were completed:
 - Docker Scout CLI was installed using the official script.
 - The Docker image was built using the provided Dockerfile.